 The Comisión provides students with course enrollment advising and helps them navigate the bureaucratic structure of higher education in Argentina; it coordinates their home stays with families deeply engaged with the Comisión's work, and organizes a series of extra-curricular excursions.
 As an integral part of the program of study, the Comisión Provincial por la Memoria offers a variety of dynamic internship opportunities related to its work on the legacies of dictatorship and recent political history of “the disappeared.”
 In recent years, undergraduate students have held internships at the Comisión's museum, police intelligence archive, and committee against torture, in addition to working with the high school outreach education program "Jóvenes y Memoria."

 The city of La Plata, rich in history and charming in its own right, is only 34 miles from Buenos Aires.
 It offers numerous cafes and parks in addition to a variety of museums and historical sites, the children's amusement park said to have inspired Walt Disney's creation of Disneyland, and even a zoo.
 The University of La Plata is bustling with students who play an important role in governing the university and are the life of the city.
 Former W&M Spanish Language House Tutor Diego Diaz, who is also a faculty member at University of La Plata and works at the Comisión, is the W&M site director of this program and is available to aid students throughout their time in La Plata.
-Jorge Terukina, Assistant Professor of Hispanic Studies in the Department of Modern Languages and Literatures, serves as faculty liaison to the program.
+Silvia Tandeciarz, Chair of the Department of Modern Languages and Literatures, serves as faculty liaison to the program.